A subscription in a Community Shared Agriculture program is a commitment, both in terms of time and finances.

 To assign someone else to pick-up your box and/or change or cancel your pickup location if you are unable to pick up your subscription of food on any given week.
 Unclaimed shares will be donated to an interested party or facility or composted.
 There are no refunds or credits for unclaimed boxes if you did not put your account on hold;

-To manage your subscription account through the Farmigo program.
+To manage your subscription account through the Local Line program.
 This involves ensuring that your subscription information is accurate;

 To report any problems with your subscription box within 24 hours of pick-up;

-To open and read e-mails from Glen Valley Organic Farm and Farmigo (including payment notices) in order to stay informed of the status of the growing season, box contents, changes in CSA policy and special events and offers;
+To open and read e-mails from Glen Valley Organic Farm and Local Line (including payment notices) in order to stay informed of the status of the growing season, box contents, changes in CSA policy and special events and offers;

 To leave your clean, empty CSA box at the pick-up depot on a weekly basis.